Allahabad HC allows ASI survey at Gyanvapi mosque, exercise to begin on Friday | Law-Order

 - India

-The Allahabad High Court on Thursday gave the go-ahead for a scientific survey at Gyanvapi, dismissing a Muslim body's petition which had challenged a lower court order asking the ASI to perform the survey to determine if the 17th-century mosque was built over a temple.
+The Allahabad High Court on Thursday gave the go-ahead for a scientific survey at the Gyanvapi mosque, dismissing a Muslim body's petition that had challenged a lower court order asking the ASI to conduct the survey to determine if the 17th-century structure was built upon a temple.

-The district court order is just and proper, and there is no need to meddle with it, the High Court observed.
-It also asserted that no digging should be done during the survey.
+There is no reason to not believe the ASI's assurance that the survey won't cause any damage to the structure, the bench said and directed that no digging should be done on the mosque's premises.

-Advocate Vishnu Shankar Jain, who represented the Hindu side, said the High Court stated the district court's order on the Archaeological Survey of India (ASI) survey will be effective immediately.
+The high court ordered the ASI director to conduct a detailed scientific investigation by using Ground Penetrating Radar (GPR) survey, excavation, dating method and other modern techniques of the Gyanvapi mosque to find out as to whether the same has been constructed over a pre-existing structure of a Hindu temple.

-There is no reason to not believe the ASI's assurance that the survey will not cause any damage to the structure, the court said, asserting that no digging should be done on the mosque premises.
+The director of the ASI is also directed to conduct the GPR survey just below the three domes of the building in question and conduct excavation, if required, it said.

-The Anjuman Intezamia Masjid committee had moved the High Court on July 25, a day after the Supreme Court halted the ASI survey till 5 pm on July 26, allowing time for the committee to appeal against the lower court's order.
+Shortly after the high court order, the Anjuman Intezamia Masjid committee moved the Supreme Court against it.
+The committee had moved the high court on July 25, a day after the Supreme Court halted the ASI survey till 5 pm on July 26, allowing time for the committee to appeal against the lower court's order.

-Allahabad High Court Chief Justice Pritinker Diwaker had reserved the order on the mosque committee's petition on July 27 after hearing arguments from both sides.
+Chief Justice Diwaker had reserved the order on the mosque committee's petition on July 27 after hearing arguments from both sides.
 The court had also stayed the ASI survey till Thursday.

 During the hearing, senior advocate SFA Naqvi, appearing for the mosque committee, had said, ''We have attached photographs of various digging equipment that the ASI (team) was carrying when it reached the mosque premises.
 It shows that they had intentions of digging the spot.''
 To this, Chief Justice Diwaker had said that though they were carrying equipment, it doesn't show they had an intention to dig.